HeyyyyyyG/CFIE/README.md

 UNCOVERING MAIN CAUSALITIES FOR LONG-TAILED INFORMATION EXTRACTION
 ==========

-This repo contains the *PyTorch* code for our proposed CFIE in EMNLP 2021 paper "Uncovering Main Causalities for Long-tailed Information Extraction".
+This repo contains the *PyTorch* implementation for our proposed CFIE in EMNLP 2021 paper "Uncovering Main Causalities for Long-tailed Information Extraction".

 ## Overview of CFIE